holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Many hApps have just one DNA, so in this case you can just type
+Many hApps have just one DNA, so in this case you can just type:

 ```text
 todos